dgc-network/Learning-Digitalcoin-from-the-Command-Line/01_1_Introducing_Digitalcoin.md

 **_What is a Layer-2 Protocol?_** A layer-2 Digitalcoin protocol works on top of Digitalcoin.
 In this case, Lightning works atop Digitalcoin, interacting with it through smart contracts.

 **_What is a Lightning Channel?_** A Lightning Channel is a connection between two Lightning users.
-Each of the users locks up some number of bitcoins on the Digitalcoin blockchain using a multi-sig signed by both of them.
-The two users can then exchange bitcoins through their Lightning channel without ever writing to the Digitalcoin blockchain.
-Only when they want to close out their channel do they settle their bitcoins, based on the final division of coins.
+Each of the users locks up some number of digitalcoins on the Digitalcoin blockchain using a multi-sig signed by both of them.
+The two users can then exchange digitalcoins through their Lightning channel without ever writing to the Digitalcoin blockchain.
+Only when they want to close out their channel do they settle their digitalcoins, based on the final division of coins.

 **_What is a Lightning Network?_** Putting together a number of Lightning Channels creates the Lightning Network.
-This allows two users who have not created a channel between themselves to exchange bitcoins using Lightning: the protocol forms a chain of Channels between the two users, then exchanges the coins through the chain using time-locked transactions.
+This allows two users who have not created a channel between themselves to exchange digitalcoins using Lightning: the protocol forms a chain of Channels between the two users, then exchanges the coins through the chain using time-locked transactions.

 **_What are the Advantages of Lightning?_** Lightning allows for faster transactions with lower fees.
 This creates the real possibility of digitalcoin-funded micropayments.
 It also offers better privacy, since it's off-chain with only the first and last states of the transaction being written to the immutable Digitalcoin ledger.